Parents

 Multipotentiality

-What do you do when you can do anything?
+What do you do when they can do anything?

 A key issue for many bright people is the pressure they feel to make successful career choices, since they so often hear that they have the ability to do anything in life.
 At CLEOS, our purpose is not to tell our students that they can do anything...we are interested, however, in providing them with guidance and information on what they may enjoy doing and what other similar creative people have found enjoyment doing.